The 6 Best Dog Treat Toys Australia: Tested & Evaluated 2023

 On the other hand, treat dispensers can be a great way to get your dog to slow down when eating if they keep eating too fast (3).
 You still want your dog to get enough food, so in that case, for example, you’ll want a toy that has a large enough capacity that you don’t have to fill it 10 times per day.

-In any case, here is what to consider before buying a treat dispenser for dogs:
+In any case, here is what our team of independent experts recommend you consider before buying a treat dispenser for dogs:

 Material & Safety Concerns